zenml-io/zenml/docs/book/learning/examples/README.md

 ## ZenML In Code

-### ZenML Examples: See how all the integrations work
+## ZenML Examples: Productionalized ML in action

 ZenML Examples are small scale production-grade ML use-cases powered by ZenML.
 They are fully fleshed out, end-to-end, projects that showcase ZenML's capabilities.
 They can also serve as a template from which to start similar projects.